ethereum-optimism/specs/specs/interop/predeploys.md

 #### `relayERC20`

-Process incoming messages IF AND ONLY IF initiated by the same contract (token) address on a different chain and come from the `L2ToL2CrossChainMessenger` in the local chain.
+Process incoming messages IF AND ONLY IF initiated by the same contract (bridge) address on a different chain and relayed from the `L2ToL2CrossChainMessenger` in the local chain.
 It SHOULD mint `_amount` of tokens with address `_tokenAddress` to address `_to`, as defined in `sendERC20` and emit an event including the `_tokenAddress`, the `_from` and chain id from the `source` chain, where `_from` is the `msg.sender` of `sendERC20`.